 Sunshine and scattered clouds Tuesday--Rain arrives tonight

 QUAD CITIES, Iowa (KWQC) - Active and unsettled weather will be the main concern over the next 48 hours, as our next big weather maker sweeps into the region.
-Until then, we expect warm sunshine and scattered clouds during the day with highs in the 80's to near 90 degrees.
-Look for showers and thunderstorms developing later this evening, increasing in coverage during the overnight hours.
+Until then, we expect warm sunshine and scattered clouds during the day with highs in the 80′s to near 90 degrees.
+Look for showers and thunderstorms developing late this evening, increasing in coverage during the overnight hours.
 Some storms could become strong to severe (mainly west), producing large hail, damaging winds and moderate to heavy rain.
-Keep the wet weather gear handy--storms with periods of heavy rain will continue into Wednesday, producing 1"+ amounts in some locations.
-We'll see rain ending Wednesday evening, followed by a sun/cloud mix Thursday.
-Temperatures will remain in the 80's, before returning to the low 90's this weekend.
+Keep the wet weather gear handy--storms with periods of heavy rain will continue into Wednesday, producing 1″+ amounts in some locations.
+We’ll see rain ending late Wednesday evening, followed by some sunshine Thursday.
+Temperatures will remain in the 80′s, before returning to the low 90′s this weekend.
+Humidity will be on the rise as well, pushing the heat index to near 100° Saturday and Sunday.

 TODAY: Partly to mostly sunny and warm.
 High: 89°.
 Wind: S 5-15 mph.